TugboatQA/docs/faq/index.md

 # FAQ

-## What technologies are under the hood?

-- **Docker:** This is the container management tool that underlies the whole project.
-Each environment is run on containers which can be managed by Docker.

-- **NodeJS:** The main Tugboat back-end application is written in NodeJS and interacts with the Docker API to help control and manage the various containers.

-- **ReactJS:** This (along with NodeJS and socket.io) is what the Tugboat UI is built upon.

 ## What technologies can we use with Tugboat?
 Tugboat supports pretty much anything that runs on linux.
 Here is a list of our current containers, but if you have a tech stack that needs more, we can add it.
 Just let us know.